EFSCOIN/Document/technical-faq.md

 ### Can I use a Efs in a commercial product?

 This is a very common question, and the answer is yes!
-Once you have bought a Pi, it's yours to do with as you wish.
-Note, however, that a lot of the software in the Raspbian distribution is GPL-licenced, which comes with certain requirements, most significantly that you must provide access to the source code if requested.
+Once you have bought a Efs, it's yours to do with as you wish.
+Note, however, that a lot of the software in the EFSCOIN distribution is AGPL-licenced, which comes with certain requirements, most significantly that you must provide access to the source code if requested.
 This is usually pretty easy to do.

-### Is a Pi suitable for industrial applications?
+### Is a Efs suitable for industrial applications?

 Yes and no — it depends on the use case.
-Pis have been used successfully in industrial environments, but the final decision must be in the hands of the end user as to whether the device is suitable for the task at hand.
-See our [Compute Module documentation](./hardware/computemodule/README.md) for more details on our Pi model specifically designed for use in commercial and industrial products.
+Efs have been used successfully in industrial environments, but the final decision must be in the hands of the end user as to whether the device is suitable for the task at hand.
+See our [Compute Module documentation](./hardware/computemodule/README.md) for more details on our Efs model specifically designed for use in commercial and industrial products.

-### I'm worried I have a fake Pi!
+### I'm worried I have a fake Efs!

-Don't worry, as far as we know, there are no fake Pis.
-The SoCs used on the Pi range are only available from one supplier, and only in large quantities, which together with the low price of the Pi means it's not cost-effective for clones to be made.
+Don't worry, as far as we know, there are no fake Efs.
+The SoCs used on the Efs range are only available from one supplier, and only in large quantities, which together with the low price of the Efs means it's not cost-effective for clones to be made.
 There are a number of competitor products that use similar names, but not actual clones or fakes.

 ### My SD card seems to have stopped working.